 Fentanyl is easy to make and cheaper than heroin.
 As heroin is adulterated to spread profits, fentanyl can be added to increase potency, so experienced drug users won’t notice a drop-in effectiveness.
 They may even think the fentanyl-laced heroin is especially pure.
 It doesn’t take much either—the amount of fentanyl that can kill the average person is lighter than a snowflake.

 If you are with someone that is showing heroin overdose symptoms like passing out, being in and out of consciousness, slower breathing, or dilated pupils, you will need to act quickly to save their life.

 “If you have it, you should administer naloxone, a drug that is sold under the brand name Narcan.

 This medication is sold over the counter in many states and acts as an opioid receptor antagonist, which means it kicks opioids off their receptors and doesn’t activate them.

 The drug can effectively reverse overdoses but you may need to administer more than one dose depending on the severity of the overdose.
 If you don’t have Narcan, call an ambulance immediately and inform them that someone is having overdosing on opioids.”

 If a person becomes unresponsive and stops breathing, after calling 911, you will have to perform CPR.
 Since overdose deaths are typically caused by lack of oxygen, rescue breathing could save someone’s life.

 National Institute on Drug Abuse.
 (2018, June).
-What can be done for a heroin overdose?
-Retrieved from from https://www.drugabuse.gov/publications/research-reports/heroin/what-can-be-done-for-heroin-overdose
+What can be done for a heroin overdose? from https://www.drugabuse.gov/publications/research-reports/heroin/what-can-be-done-for-heroin-overdose

 National Institute on Drug Abuse.
 (2018, June).
-What is the scope of heroin use in the United States?
-Retrieved from from https://www.drugabuse.gov/publications/research-reports/heroin/scope-heroin-use-in-united-states
+What is the scope of heroin use in the United States? from https://www.drugabuse.gov/publications/research-reports/heroin/scope-heroin-use-in-united-states